 There are a bunch of factors you have to keep in mind when testing your mobile application.
 The same is the case when you are testing applications for Apple platforms.
 IOS has its own set of issues and problems you must tackle independently.
 Some of which are:

-- Application is crashing on the list.
+- The application is crashing on the list.
 Many times mobile devices have to deal with frequent app crashes because of issues such as memory leaks or bugs.
 Paying attention to these issues specifically will help to clear out any future possibility of your application crashing on Apple devices.

 - Issues with updates are not a foreign concept in the iOS market.
 Many times the application will run smoothly and perform flawlessly but once it is updated it will show incompatibility issues.